top of page

 Hiking up Angel's Landing, Zion National Park, Utah

-What sparked my interest in writing was when everyone kept telling me I had amazing dreams (the sleeping kind), and that I should write them down.
-After experiencing a particularly vivid dream about two young sisters witnessing the attack on their village in Old England, I wrote it down and called it, The Loud Lights.
+What initially sparked my interest in writing was when everyone kept telling me I had amazing dreams (the sleeping kind) and that I should write them down.
+After experiencing a particularly vivid dream about two young sisters witnessing an attack on their village in Old England, I wrote it down and titled it The Loud Lights.

 My frequent terrible dreams leave me exhausted in the morning after waking up.

-Two of the dreams feature shortcuts (not there in real life) to the tops of mountains.
-All four mountains are portrayed as immensely desirable places to be.
-The dreams make me feel well-off and lucky because I possess secret knowledge few people have.
+All four mountains are portrayed as immensely desirable destinations.
+The dreams make me feel well-off and lucky because I possess secrets that few people have.

-Each time I dream about one of these mountains, I remember having dreamed them many times before.
-In each dream, I say to myself, “This is what I’ve been dreaming about for so long.
+Each time I dream about one of these mountains, I remember having dreamed of them many times before.
+In each dream, I say to myself, “Wow, so this is what I’ve been dreaming about for so long.
 I finally get to see it in real life.”

 Then I wake up.

 I’ve put off publishing this post for a year because no one wants to read about other people’s dreams.
-But finally, I gave in because it's important for authors to "complete their work" and not just dabble and flit about.
+But I finally gave in because it's essential for authors to "complete their work" and not dabble and flit about.
 "Finish the job," my mother always told me.

 What are these four great mountains?